JohnPreston/ec2SpotWatcher/README.md

-Do not overabuse Spot Instances or they will be worth the On-Demand prices ..
+Do not over use / abuse Spot Instances or they will be worth the On-Demand prices ..